Roaring 20’s Plus Size Costume Ideas

 Here is the list of accessories that you can consider for your 1920s men’s plus-size costume:

-- A tie – wearing a white tie with a black or red suit or shirt will secure a beautiful blend of colors.
+- A tie – all gangster costumes need a white tie, ideal to match with a black or red suit or shirt.

 - A bow – it is an excellent alternative for those who don’t appreciate ties.

-- Vests – vests were a standard part of three-piece suits back then, which is why they fit well with the 1920s.
+- Vests – Any gangster costume looks great with a vest.
+Vests were a standard part of three-piece suits back then, which is why they fit well with the 1920s.
+A must for all 20’s costumes & ideal for the plus size man!

 - Hats – a wide range of hats were worn by the gentlemen back in the roaring 20s.
 Newsboys and the younger crowd loved caps, too.